-If you pay all or some of your tuition fees to Aberystwyth University before we send you the CAS email, then the amount you have paid for your tuition fees will be notified directly to the UKVI and recorded in the CAS email.
+If you pay all or some of your tuition fees to Aberystwyth University before we send you the CAS email, you need to check that the amount that you have paid is recorded in the CAS email.

 We do not recommend that you pay any fees between receiving your CAS email and applying for your visa.